-However, I decided to skip the camping workshop and decided to walk with my two bags (I got the backpack from Ortlieb for free for testing) from the the airport in Ivalo to the Ivalo river, inflated my packraft and paddled towards the centre of Ivalo with a stopover in between where I pitched my tent.
+However, I skipped the camping workshop and walked with my two bags (I got the backpack from Ortlieb for free for testing) from the airport in Ivalo to the Ivalo river, inflated my packraft and paddled towards the center of Ivalo with a stopover in between where I pitched my tent.
 It took a few hours to paddle from the airport to the center.
-I guess it was around 8-10km to paddle.
+I guess it was around 8-10 km to paddle.

 The next day I met Ari-Pekka in Ivalo who was also one of the participants of the nightless night photography workshop.
 Ari-Pekka was so kind as to take me in his car to our Hotel Korpikartano.

 There was also the possibility to take a taxi.
 The hotel, however, charges over 100 EUR oneway for this trip.
 Another option was to take a shuttle taxi from the airport to Inari which was about 29 EUR from Ivalo airport.

 I was also planning to camp nearby the hotel, however, it was not allowed.
 I decided to take a shared room including breakfast for 30 EUR together with Rayann Elzein, one instructor during the workshop.
 The rooms were quite nice too.

 The workshop kicked off with a lunch, presentations from each instructor, and a bingo game to socialize which each other.
 Irina from Inari-Saariselka Tourism did a great job of coordinating everything.

 Then we took our cameras and got an introduction in basic functionalities of the camera and how to apply them.

 Some of us also went kayaking in the lake Menesjärvi later on.
 The evening concluded with a dinner party, pancakes, and sauna.